-Canderous flung his blaster to the ground, and unsheathed his dagger, stalking up to the impostor.
+Canderous flung his blaster to the ground and unsheathed his dagger, stomping up to the impostor.
 "Where is Mandalore?" he hissed.
 "I saw you with him, and he was alive."

 "Mandalore turned back to fight.
 He would not be dissuaded."
 The impostor turned to the other generals now gathering around them.
 "One of the Jedi slew Mandalore in combat.
 I drove him away and recovered the helm."

 "You coward!"
 Canderous spat.
 "You failed to protect your liege."